Botmasher/asymmetric-intelligibility/README.md

 # Asymmetric Intelligibility Calculator

-Determine how difficult it is to understand one language for speakers of a related language.
+Estimate how difficult it is to understand one language for speakers of a related language.

 ## Getting Started